A Day in Key West

 Right before we made the trek back to Miami we wandered around the historic Seaport district, known locally as the “Key West Bight”.
 This was once the home of dozens of shrimp boats back in the day.
 Today, it’s a popular place to arrange a day on the water: fishing, snorkeling, etc. Many people just come and stroll along the harbor walk or eat dinner at one of the many restaurants that look like really fun hangout spots (mostly seafood places).

 All of the above are worthwhile and certainly should be done at least once.
-The moral of the story is that sometimes you just have to take a spontaneous trip to Key West.
+The moral of the story is that sometimes you just have to take a spontaneous trip for a Day in Key West.
 We only spent one day on the island, but we did so much.
 What a fun day!